-- 5. We are mentally competent to enter into a contract; - 6.
-We have lived together under the same roof for at least twelve (12) months and intend to do so indefinitely; - 7.
-We have been engaged in a committed, mutually exclusive relationship for at least twelve (12) months; - 8.
-We are financially interdependent and responsible for each other's debts; and - 9.
+- 2. We are not related by blood to a degree that would otherwise prohibit marriage; - 3.
+We are not married to another person; - 4.
+We are mentally competent to enter into a contract; - 5.
+We have lived together under the same roof for at least twelve (12) months and intend to do so indefinitely; - 6.
+We have been engaged in a committed, mutually exclusive relationship for at least twelve (12) months; - 7.
+We are financially interdependent and responsible for each other's debts: and - 8.
 We are responsible for each other's common welfare.